-6 Knowledge representation with And-Or graph
+Knowledge Representation with And-Or Graph

-This section addresses the central theme of the paper - developing a consistent representation framework for the vast amount of visual knowledge at all levels of abstraction.
+This chapter addresses the central theme of the paper - developing a consistent representation framework for the vast amount of visual knowledge at all levels of abstraction.
 The proposed representation is the And-Or graph embedding image grammars.
 The And-Or graph representation was first explicitly used in [9] for representing and recognizing a complex object category of clothes.

-6.1 And-Or graph
+6.1 And-Or Graph